Rapporter/pander/minimal.md

 **Hornet Sportabout** 17.02  0    0    3      2
 ----------------------------------------------------

-As you can see some formatting was added to the returned table and was also split up as the original table would have been too wide.
+As you can see some formatting was added to the returned table and was also split up as the original table would have been too wide to fit on the screen (any `pander`er still using a VT100 terminal?) or standard paper.
+If you do not like that split up, just set the according [`panderOption`](http://daroczig.github.com/pander/#pander-options_link)!

 We could try other R objects too, for example let us check `chisq.test` on some variables of `mtcars`: